react-navigation/react-navigation.github.io/docs/navigation-prop.md

   - `closeDrawer` - close the drawer
   - `toggleDrawer` - toggle the state, ie. switch from closed to open and vice versa

+You can find more details about navigator dependent functions in the documentation for the navigator that you're using.

 ## Common API reference

 The vast majority of your interactions with the `navigation` prop will involve `navigate`, `goBack`, and `setParams`.